 -o flag writes the build output to an output file.

-Here are few useful commands to get started with gdb for above example:-
+Here are few useful commands to get started with gdb for the above example:-

 run or r –> executes the program from start to end.